microsoft/service-fabric-observer/ClusterObserver/Readme.md

   </Section>
 ```

-Note that you can run ClusterObserver and FabricObserver in the same cluster or just run one or the other.
-It's up to you.
-These services run as independent, exclusive service processes.
-You could configure FabricObserver to monitor ClusterObserver, of course.
+You should configure FabricObserver to monitor ClusterObserver, of course. :)
-Beyond this, there is no run time connection between these services.